CMSgov/beneficiary-fhir-data/insights/terraform/projects/bfd/README.md

 3. AWS Glue > Jobs > `bfd-<environment>-history-ingest`
     - Run.
 This took about 37 minutes for 3 weeks of prod-sbx logs.

+## Beneficiaries

+Beneficiaries is the portion that selects the beneficiary and timestamp from the API-Requests table.
+Beneficiaries-Unique (which is included within this )

+### Manual Population of Glue Tables

+Note: Replace `<environment>` with the name of your environment, such as `prod` or `prod-sbx`.

-4. AWS Glue > Jobs > `bfd-<environment>-populate-beneficiaries`
+1. AWS Glue > Jobs > `bfd-<environment>-populate-beneficiaries`
     - Run.
 This one took about 35 minutes for 3 weeks of prod-sbx logs.

-5. AWS Glue > Crawlers > `bfd-<environment>-api-requests-recurring-crawler`
+2. AWS Glue > Crawlers > `bfd-<environment>-api-requests-recurring-crawler`
     - Run.
 It should finish within a couple minutes.

-5. AWS Glue > Jobs > `bfd-<environment>-populate-beneficiary-unique`
+3. AWS Glue > Jobs > `bfd-<environment>-populate-beneficiary-unique`
     - Run.

-## Beneficiaries

 ## Manual Creation of QuickSight Dashboards

-Note: You have to replace `<environment>` with the name of your environment, such as `prod` or `prod-sbx`.
+Note: Replace `<environment>` with the name of your environment, such as `prod` or `prod-sbx`.

 1. Go to [QuickSight](https://us-east-1.quicksight.aws.amazon.com/).
 2. Datasets.
 New Dataset.